rixx/books.rixx.de/data/reviews/jim-butcher/storm-front/index.md

   date_added: '2015-04-13'
 related_books:
 - book: ben-aaronovitch/rivers-of-london
-  text: A similar series, only with a supernatural cop in London, and arguably much better.
+  text: A similar series, only with a supernatural cop in London, and arguably much
+    better.
 - book: jim-butcher/fool-moon
   text: The next book in the series.
 review:
   date_read:
   - 2014-07-01
-  did_not_finish: false
   rating: 3
 ---